A Family Dispute Resolution Practitioner or Mediator is a neutral third party who assists people to resolve their disputes.

 2. If a person has concerns about their safety, or they feel nervous, we can conduct a ‘shuttle’ mediation.
 This is where the parties do not have contact with each other.
 The mediator goes back and forth between the parties conducting the mediation in separate sessions.

 3. Offering Child Inclusive Mediation in parenting matters.
 Child Inclusive Mediation is where all people with parental responsibility consent to the child being interviewed by a third party professional (not the mediator) with specific training in interviewing children.
-That person then attends the mediation to feed back the views and wishes of the child in the mediation, or they can prepare a views and wishes statement for the parents to discuss at mediation.
-This tends to only be suitable for children who are at least school age.
-There is an additional cost for child inclusive mediation as the person who interviews the child or children will charge a fee for their time to interview and then attend mediation.
+That person then attends the mediation to feed back the views, wishes and experiences of the child in the mediation, or they can meet with the parents for prior to the mediation to provide the feedback.
+There is an additional cost for child inclusive mediation as the person who interviews the child or children will charge a fee for their time.

 4. If a party wishes to bring a support person, we can speak to the parties about support people attending.
 We prefer parties to attend by themselves (or with their lawyers) however there are some situations where a support person will be approved.
 A common example is an NDIS support worker assisting their client.